-Israel, Hamas agree to exchange bodies of four dead hostages for hundreds of Palestinian prisoners
+Israel, Hamas agree to exchange bodies of four hostages for hundreds of Palestinian prisoners

-The deal could pave the way for further negotiations concerning the second phase of an ongoing ceasefire and potential peace talks.
+The deal could pave the way for further negotiations about the second phase of an ongoing ceasefire and potential peace talks.

-Israeli and Hamas officials on Tuesday announced that they have agreed to exchange the bodies of four deceased hostages for the release of hundreds of Palestinian prisoners, reported AP.
+Israeli and Hamas officials on Tuesday announced that they have agreed to exchange the bodies of four hostages for the release of hundreds of Palestinian prisoners, reported AP.

-Israel has delayed the release of 600 Palestinian prisoners since Saturday citing the harsh treatment of hostages by Hamas during their release.
+Israel has delayed freeing 600 Palestinian prisoners since Saturday, citing the harsh treatment of hostages by Hamas during their release in three instances since January 19.

+The exchanges are part of the first phase of an ongoing ceasefire agreement announced in January by Qatar.
+Doha was the key mediator in the negotiations.
+The first phase involves the exchange of 33 hostages for hundreds of Palestinian detainees.

-Hamas called the delay a “serious violation” of the ongoing ceasefire and said that talks for a second phase could not proceed until the prisoners are freed.
+Hamas called Israel’s delay in releasing the 600 Palestinians a “serious violation” of the ceasefire and said that talks for a second phase could not proceed until the prisoners are freed.
+The militant group took more than 200 hostages in an attack on southern Israel in October 2023.

 The deadlock threatened the collapse of the fragile ceasefire, with the first six-week phase of the deal set to expire this weekend.